CodeScop/Oge-Mai-Field-Guide/hunts04.md

-LAST UPDATED 14 JAN 2021
+LAST UPDATED 10 FEB 2021

 Season 3 started blurring the lines of where the Seasons take place (after all, the Van- monsters popped up all over the game to drop Hunter Tokens).
 Season 4 is ranging all over right from the start.
 Sure, most of the miscellaneous quests take place in the Dust Region, but Dust Velts isn't in the Dust, the first presumable-Assistant type is deep in the Forest... it's a time to wander everywhere and explore everything!